palotas-bme/DistilBERT/README.md

 - Dockerfile can be used to build the container
 - requirements.txt contains the appropriate versions of the libraries needed to run the preprocessing script
 - main.py loads and preprocesses the dataset for training and testing the model, and runs the finetuning
+- runnung the docker image will print the result of finatuning and evaluation

 ## Build